JAM-clocking/ATC24Rainmeter/README.md

 Our skins collect data from our public server (Singapore region) which use WebSocket to harvest 24RC data

-__Note that the our Server programme source code is not publicly open and is independent from this Git repo __
+__Note that the our Server programme source-code is not publicly open and is independent from this Git repo__

 ### Requirement